FroeMic/TUM-IN-Protein-Prediction-1/lectures/11-introduction-bioinformatics.md

 * usually mulicellular
 * cell organelles

-Note: _The density within cells can be described as almost solid._
+**Note:** _The density within cells can be described as almost solid._

+**Note:** Different organisms use the same amino acids for proteins.
+However, they differ in their codon usage \(which RNA triplets are translated into which amino acid\).

 ###### Questions